Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 All doors will require a permission access card in order to open it.
 Since the hall will be accessible by stranger, by Cpam's people and other people, it need to be securised.
-All Algosup users or staff will have different permissions in order to achieve that security.
+All ALGOSUP users or staff will have different permissions in order to achieve that security.

 ### a.
 Physical Visitor